Based on Aesop’s tale, ‘The Lion and the Mouse’

 What do mice like to do?
 Yes, mice like to chew!

 Picture 6: (lion and mouse together) — Apologies, the artwork is missing.
+You could create your own or have the children create the image by drawing or using cut-out animal shapes.

 With her sharp little teeth the mouse nibbles until the main rope breaks.
 The lion shakes off the other ropes that hold him.
 The lion stands free again!
 The lion turns to the mouse and says, “Little mouse, I was foolish to ridicule you for being small.
 You helped me in a BIG way and saved my life!